All Products

 Note

-• If you need to perform incremental migration operations at the database or collection level, right-click the object you want to migrate within the Selected Objects list and choose your option from the pop-up dialog box.
+• To select incremental migration operations at the database or collection level, right-click the object in the Selected Objects box and make selections in the dialog box that appears.

-• If you need to establish filter conditions for data (supported during full migration but not during incremental migration), right-click the desired table in the Selected Objects list and configure them in the dialog box that appears.
-For details on how to configure these settings, see Set filter conditions.
+• To set filter conditions (supported only during full migration, not incremental migration), right-click the table in the Selected Objects box and configure the conditions in the dialog box that appears.
+For instructions, see Set filter conditions.

-• If the object name mapping feature (specifying the database or collection to receive data) is used, it may cause migration failures for other objects that depend on this object.
+• If you use object name mapping (specifying a database or collection to receive data), migration of other objects that depend on this object may fail.

 Configuration